maxizek30/web103_finalproject/README.md

 ## Features

 ### Preset Movie Table

-A list of preloaded movies that users can browse and add to their watchlist.
+A curated list of preloaded movies that users can browse and add to their watchlist.

 [gif goes here]

 ### Custom Movie Add-on

-Users can search for movies online and add them to their list, expanding beyond the preset options.
+Users can search for movies online and add them to their watchlist or watched list, expanding their collection beyond the preset options.

 [gif goes here]

 ### Watchlist Tracking
+Users can manage their watchlists in detail:
+- View, add, and remove movies they want to watch.

-Users can mark movies as "watched" and track their progress over time, with the app saving this data between sessions.
+- Mark movies as "watched" and keep track of their progress.
+- The app saves and syncs this data between sessions, allowing users to continue from where they left off.
+-
+[gif goes here]

+### User Authentication
+Users can create accounts and log in, ensuring their movie lists and preferences are saved and accessible across different sessions and devices.

 [gif goes here]